deib-polimi/modaclouds-qos-models/doc/user-manual.md

 ## What is a Monitoring Rule?

-A Monitoring Rule specifies how incoming data have to be processed, what conditions have to be verified and what output should be produced by the monitoring platform.
+Monitoring rules are "recipes" that describe what and how the monitoring platform should monitor and how monitoring data should be aggregated.
+The user can also specify actions to be performed and conditions under which actions should be performed.

 The metamodel of a monitoring rule is formally specified as an XML schema, available [here](https://github.com/deib-polimi/modaclouds-qos-models/blob/master/metamodels/monitoringrules/monitoring_rules_schema.xsd).